Summit, New Jersey: Local government

 Democrats began making inroads in the ensuing years, with the election of Nora Radest, a Democrat, for mayor in 2015, along with two Democratic council members (David Naidu and Richard Sun, who was the youngest-ever elected city official at the age of 24).
-In November 2018, for the first time in Summit's history, Democrats were elected to hold the majority of seats on council.
+In November 2017, for the first time in Summit's history, Democrats were elected to hold the majority of seats on council.

 In November 2019, Susan Hairston was sworn in to the First Ward seat expiring in December 2020 that became vacant following the death of Matthew Gould.
 In 2020, she was elected to the same seat, becoming the first African-American council member in city history.

 In November 2023, Republicans swept the local election, winning the mayoralty and three city council seats, bringing the composition to five Republicans and two Democrats.
 In this 2023 election, Republican Ward 2 Councilmember Jamel Boyer became the first African American male elected to the city's Common Council.

-Unril December 2024, Michael F. Rogers was the city administrator of Summit.
+Until December 2024, Michael F. Rogers was the city administrator of Summit.
 In this role, he directed day-to-day operations of city government and the city departments.

+In November 2025's election in Summit, Democrats won all seats up for re-election, winning 2 new council seats (at-large and Ward 1) and brought Summit's upcoming city council split to 5 Democrats and 2 Republicans.
+The new councilmembers include Dan Crisafulli (D, At-large), Jaclyn Lasaracina (D, Ward 1), and Chantal Landman, (D, Ward 2).

 The Department of Community Services is responsible for engineering, public works and code administration.
 The engineering division manages city infrastructure such as roads, curbs, sewers, and provide support to the planning and zoning boards.
 Public works maintains streets, trees, traffic signs, public parks, traffic islands, playgrounds, public buildings, support vehicles, equipment, and has other responsibilities.
 The city runs a municipal disposal area / solid waste transfer station where recyclables are collected, including bulky trash; residents must have a town-generated sticker on their cars to use this facility.
 Certain trees require government permission in the form of a permit before being removed.
 Summit provides for snow plowing 66 mi of roads, covering all city streets, except for county roads.
 The city has embarked on a program of "Bringing Art to Public Spaces in Summit"; this program, established in 2002, has placed sculptures at different venues around the town and is supported in part by private donations.
 The Summit Chamber of Commerce advertises the town on cable television.